hMatoba/Piexif/README.rst

 |Build Status| |Coverage Status|

 To simplify exif manipulations with python.
-Writing, reading, and moreÅc Pyxif isnÅft a wrapper.
-To everywhere with Python(functionÅfthumbnailÅf depends on PIL or Pillow).
+Writing, reading, and more...
+Pyxif isn't a wrapper.
+To everywhere with Python(function'thumbnail' depends on PIL or Pillow).

 Functions